How to keep a Continuing Bond with a deceased loved one

 - Do some of the things that they liked to do.

-The most important thing is for you to live your life and be happy.
+In conclusion, the most important thing is for you to learn how to live your life and be happy.
 I have no doubt that your loved one would want the same for you.